grommunio/gromox/README.rst

   `grommunio Sync <https://github.com/grommunio/grommunio-sync>`_
 * CalDAV & CardDAV (Interoperability with Clients):
   `grommunio DAV <https://github.com/grommunio/grommunio-dav>`_
-* a mail transfer agent like Postfx, Exim, ad more
+* a mail transfer agent like Postfix, Exim, and more
 * mail security solutions like rspamd and others (commercial ones included)

 The grommunio Appliance ships these essentials and has a ready-to-run